mlamleli85/groove-lounge/README.md

 ### The Header Section
-- Included in the header section is a welcome message and a short description of what the store is about and who the website is targeted for.
+- Included in the Header section is a welcome message and a short description of what the store is about and who the website is targeted for.
 - A photo of a girl in a record store is included for emphasis.

 ![alt text](<Screenshot 2025-12-17 at 10.56.11.png>)